eyedeekay/iget/README.md

     	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
   -lifespan int
-    	Lifespan of an idle i2p destination in minutes (default 6) -m string
+    	Lifespan of an idle i2p destination in minutes (default 6) -lineLength string
+    	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
+  -m string
     	Marksize(not enabled, provided so it doesn't break places where eepGet is already used) -method string